marsbos/koh-js/README.md

 1. `k.sync()` binds a stream to an element’s text, attribute, or a custom update function

-2. `k.foreach()` renders and updates lists efficiently using DOM diffing
+2. `k.foreach()` renders and updates lists efficiently using efficient key reconciliation

 3. `k.show()` and `k.hide()` toggle element visibility reactively